Zafiro Respicio: Mayor of Davao City

 After the People Power Revolution that overthrew the Marcos regime, Respicio was appointed officer-in-charge mayor of Davao City in March 1986 by President Corazon Aquino.
 Assistant City Fiscal Rodrigo Duterte, the son of the late Davao Governor Vicente Duterte, was named OIC vice mayor, replacing his mother Soledad who declined the interim appointment.

 During his interim mayorship, Respicio pursued a local development agenda, committed to cleanse the city government of corruption and shady deals.
 As OIC mayor, he received strong support from the National Assistance to Local Government Units through the reorganized Department of the Interior and Local Government.
 In 1986, Respicio united the tribal indigenous festivals in Davao City under the name Apo Duwaling, named after the city's three iconic symbols: the Mount Apo, the Durian fruit, and the waling-waling orchid flower.
 The Apo Duwaling Festivals was later renamed Kadayawan Festival by his successor, Rodrigo Duterte in 1988.

-In 1988, during the first local elections under the 1987 Constitution, Respicio ran for mayor under Lakas ng Bansa with former councilor Dominador Zuño Jr. of UNIDO as his running mate.
+In 1988, during the first local elections under the 1987 Constitution, Respicio ran for mayor under PDP–Laban with former councilor Dominador Zuño Jr. of UNIDO as his running mate.
 Respicio was pitted against Duterte, the nominee of Lakas ng Dabaw, and independent radio broadcaster Jun Pala, the leader of the Alsa Masa vigilante group.

 Respicio had the full backing and endorsement of President Aquino, DILG Secretary and former mayor Santos and businessman Jesus Ayala, while Duterte was supported by pro-Marcos stalwarts in Davao City such as former Mayor Lopez, former Assemblyman Manuel Garcia and former Senator Alejandro Almendras.
 Respicio appeared unbeatable with his strong popularity and solid political machinery, with local observers noting Duterte's political obscurity and association with pro-Marcos politicians.
 Respicio polled strong in the 1st district while Duterte obtained strong electoral support in the 2nd and 3rd districts.
 Duterte ultimately won over Respicio by a narrow margin of 6,000 votes.
 Respicio protested over the conduct of counting, but the process showed him losing even to Pala, who initially placed third.